 One such issue is the possibility of losing recovery while attempting to reflash it from recovery itself.
 If you have run into this issue and don’t know how to recover the lost recovery, fret not.
 XDA Forum Member srbeen has come up with a way to restore the lost recovery on the tablet, and has shared the method with us.

-Posted July 13, 2012 By: Jimmy McGee
+Posted July 13, 2012 at 02:30 pm by Jimmy McGee

 Today on XDA Developer TV, our good buddy Jordan, talks about Jelly Bean.
 Jordan covers news on Android version 4.1.
 Also covered is news from the XDA Portal regarding Google’s latest operating system.
 There is so much Jelly Bean news this week that it feels like a candy shop.